The History of Immigrant Deportations

 Since the 1880s, the US government has deported more than 55 million immigrants, the majority of whom came from Latin-American countries.
 But the history of immigrant deportations from the United States dates back further, as both colonial and state governments practiced expulsions.
 Many expulsions were not based on immigrant status, but rather integration or membership in a town or state.
 Citizens from the United States, for example, found themselves expelled from Massachusetts between the 1840s and 1870s under laws that targeted the migrant poor.
 In the 1880s, US federal authorities constructed the nation’s first deportation policy, building off earlier state expulsion policies.
 Early federal deportation policy reflected the racism and nativism of the era.
 In an expression of anti-Chinese racism, one of the very first deportation provisions passed by the federal government targeted Chinese immigrants.
 Other early federal deportation provisions included ones aimed at idiots, prostitutes, alcoholics, and public charges.
 The earliest federal deportation policy was narrow in scope, at least initially, in part because the laws held primarily that only people who entered the country in violation of an immigrant exclusion were deportable, and there were time limits that protected most long-term immigrants from deportation.

 Beginning in the second decade of the 20th century, lawmakers slowly expanded deportation policy to make actions on US soil deportable offenses or for what has been called “post-entry infractions.”
 The newly created post-entry infractions included a small number of crimes and provisions that targeted political radicals.
 After the 1920s, immigration authorities focused their enforcement actions more on Mexican immigrants than on any other group under an expanding deportation policy.
 They did so on racial grounds, for racist reasons.
 The numbers of Mexicans deported increased with each passing decade, eventually reaching as many as a million people a year.
 Almost all immigrant deportations from the United States—more than 48 million—have taken place since 1965.
 In that year, the federal government entered the business of mass and constant deportations.
 As deportations multiplied, the proportion of Latin-American countries other than Mexico that received deported people also escalated.
-Although the majority of deportations in US history have been carried out for entering or remaining in the country in violation, major anti-crime campaigns in the last forty years have resulted in a growing number of deportations for post-entry infractions.
+Although the majority of deportations in US history have been carried out for entering or remaining in the country in violation of immigration law, major anti-crime campaigns in the last forty years have resulted in a growing number of deportations for post-entry infractions.

 Expulsions and Forced Removals Before Federal Deportation Policy